 Once your vacuum reaches its expiry date, the first thing you’ll be thinking of is where to buy your next one from, not where to recycle the old one.
 Although it may feel tedious, recycling your vacuum can help the environment instead of sending it straight to landfill.
 But where do you start to look, and how can you recycle your vacuum?
 We’ve put together a handy guide to take you through the process of recycling your vacuum cleaner.

 How can I recycle my old vacuum cleaner?

 Nationally there are a large range of private companies that are happy to take in any orphan appliances and recycle them.
 Whether they are free or not is another question.
-Many states are going green and now offer free ways to recycle e-waste; Planet Ark’s recyclingnearyou.com.au is a comprehensive database on where you can recycle e-waste nationwide.
-Here is a state-by-state breakdown of how to recycle e-waste:
+Many states are going green and now offer free ways to recycle e-waste, with Planet Ark’s recyclingnearyou.com.au a comprehensive database on where you can recycle e-waste nationwide.

 Australian Capital Territory